chrisdanielwise/alx-low_level_programming/README.md

-This Repository contains files that those simple task in c programming (0x00.
-C - Hello, World)
+# alx low level proramming
+This repo contains all the directories and files needed for the corresponding projects.